Lewwy95/ModRing/README.md

 ## Installation

-Run the 'ModGate.bat' file.
+Run the 'ModRing.bat' file.
 This will check for mod installation and install them if required.

 You can add this file to Steam by right clicking the Elden Ring game executable and creating a shortcut.